Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

-# AMF "Hello World" Adapters for Java #
+# Lightstreamer - "Hello World" Tutorial - Java SE (AMF) Adapter #

 This project, of the "Hello World with Lightstreamer" series, will focus on a new feature that was [released](http://cometdaily.com/2010/02/22/lightstreamer-36-released/) with [Lightstreamer Server](http://www.lightstreamer.com/download.htm) since version 3.6: <b>Action Message Format (AMF)</b> support for Flex applications.

 First, a quick recap of the previous installments:

-- "Hello World" with Lightstreamer: An introduction to Lightstreamer's data model, [JavaScript Client API](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and [Java Data Adapters API](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java).
+- "Hello World" with Lightstreamer: An introduction to Lightstreamer's data model, [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and [Lightstreamer - "Hello World" Tutorial - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java).
-- ["Hello World" for .NET with Lightstreamer](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-dotnet): The .NET API version of the Data Adapter used in the "Hello World" application, showing both a C# and a Visual Basic port.
+- [Lightstreamer - "Hello World" Tutorial - .NET Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-dotnet): The .NET API version of the Data Adapter used in the "Hello World" application, showing both a C# and a Visual Basic port.
-- ["Hello World" for Sockets with Lightstreamer](http://cometdaily.com/2008/07/29/hello-world-for-sockets-with-lightstreamer/): The TCP-socket-based version of the Data Adapter, suitable for implementation in other languages (PHP, Python, Perl, etc).
+- [Lightstreamer - "Hello World" Tutorial - TCP Sockets Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-socket): The TCP-socket-based version of the Data Adapter, suitable for implementation in other languages (PHP, Python, Perl, etc).

 Basically, Lightstreamer Server can be seen as a "technology hub" for data push, where you can mix different technologies on the client-side and on the server-side to exchange real-time messages.<br>
 ![Schema](technology-hub1.png)

 We will delve into the "Flex on the client-side, Java on the server-side" scenario and, in this project, full details for the server-side will be provided.<br>

-As you may recall form the [first installment](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), Lightstreamer data push model is based on items made up of fields.
+As you may recall form the first installment [Lightstreamer- "Hello World" Tutorial - HTTP Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), Lightstreamer data push model is based on items made up of fields.
 A client can subscribe to many items, each with its own schema (a set of fields).
 Each field is usually a text string with an arbitrary length (from a few characters to large data structures, perhaps based on XML, JSON, etc.).
 With this new Lightstreamer feature, you can now put a full AMF object into any field and have it pushed from the server to the client in real binary format (with no re-encondings).<br>

 The Flex Client library for Lightstreamer has been used for one of the <b>major dealing platforms</b> in the finance field and has undergone many cycles of improvements to make it completely production resilient.
 We were asked to add native support for AMF objects to improve the performance when streaming complex data structures.
 So now you can push both text-based items and object-based items to the same Flex application.<br>